aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 there are three parameters:

 `SubnetId` - this property will be passed from VPC stack once the VPC stack is created.
-`EnvironmentType` - this property has a default value and is likely to change often, so you need to create this one.
+`EnvironmentType` - this property has a default value and is likely to change often, so let's add this one.
-`AmiID` - this property has default value so it can be left out from the main template.
+`AmiID` - this property has default value, it can be left out from the main template.

 Add code bellow to _Properties_ section of the main template:
 ```yaml